pensono/dogears/NOTES.md

 Then in CLion, add the BeagleBone under `Build, Exeution, Deployment > Deployment`.
 If you want to be able to open an SSH session in CLion, use teh SFTP option.
 Then, enable uploading changed files automatically under `Build, Exeution, Deployment > Deployment > Options`.
 It's also possible to start an SSH session from within CLion, by going to `Tools > Start SSH Session...`.
+You might want to set the encoding to UTF-8 in the settings, `Tools > SSH Terminal > Default Encoding`.

 [IntelliJ Reference](https://www.jetbrains.com/help/idea/uploading-and-downloading-files.html#automaticUploadOnUpdate)